full list |

 if you want to be meticulous about reading order: skip "Newcastle: A Taste of Things to Come"

-as it's already printed in The Devil you Know, read "Early Warning" after the second chapter of
+as it's already printed in The Devil you Know, skip "Early Warning" since it's part of the new printing of Family Man,

 read "This is the Diary of Danny Drake" after the eighth chapter of Bloodlines, and finally read